assouline-sh/ctfc-challenges/graphics/README.md

 **GM#5: Big Study**: Prepare for the upcoming BIG CTF competition

 **BIG CTF**: My last event ever... so we made it BIG!
-More challenges than ever, more food, dessert, decorations, games, music, and more!
+More challenges than ever, more food, decorations, games, music, and competitors!